mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 is the periodic opening and closing of the vocal folds, depicted in @fig:glottal-cycle.
 During one _pitch period_, a single cycle is completed, in this case spanning $T = "6 ms"$.
 GFMs describe the rate of airflow $u(t)$ [typically expressed in cm³/s] through the opening between the vocal folds called the _glottis_, visible as a black slit in @fig:glottal-cycle.
-Importantly, it is not at maximum glottis aperture that the acoustic output is greatest; it is at the sudden _glottal closure instant_ (GCI).
+Importantly, it is not at maximum glottis aperture that the acoustic output is greatest; it is at the sudden _glottal closure instant_ (GCI), as first shown by #pcite(<Miller1959>) in modern literature.
 At this point, the moving air column in the vocal tract is abruptly interrupted, and kinetic energy is converted efficiently into acoustic energy which then excites the vocal tract much like plucking a harp or clapping in a resonant room @Chen2016[Section~4.6].
 The sharpness of this transition governs much of the clarity and perceived strength of voiced speech @Fant1979.
 Thus, efficiency demands that the glottal cycle be strongly asymmetric: a slow buildup of flow during the open phase, followed by a rapid, almost impulsive closure to the closed phase.